redis/docs/content/develop/connect/insight/rdi-connector.md

 <img src="../images/ri-rdi-pl-editor-minibuttons.png">

-If you'd rather work from a blank slate, exit the dialog, which will leave you in the **Configuration file** editor where you can begin editing your configuration pipeline.
+If you'd rather start with an empty configuration, exit the dialog, which will leave you in the **Configuration file** editor where you can begin editing your configuration pipeline.

 ### Download pipelines from your RDI configuration

 Click the **Download from server** button in the **Start with your pipeline** dialog to download previously defined configuration and transformation job pipelines from your RDI server.
 The downloaded pipelines will be displayed in the **Pipeline management** pane.
-The configuration pipeline file will be displayed in center panel.
+The configuration pipeline file will be displayed in the center panel.

 <img src="../images/ri-rdi-pl-dl.png">